Chillakur mandal

-Chillakur mandal is one of the 34 mandals in Tirupati district in the Indian state of Andhra Pradesh.
+Chillakur mandal is one of the mandal in Nellore district in the Indian state of Andhra Pradesh.
 It is a part of Gudur revenue division and is headquartered at Chillakur.

 History

 Chillakur mandal was a part of Nellore district until 2022.
 It was made part of the newly formed Tirupati district effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.